CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 # 2 - Vertical Slice

-We're ready to start our first feature.
+Our next story in Trello is:

+- [ ] List restaurants

 To get a clean start, let's delete out the sample content Vue CLI created with our app.
 Delete the following files and folders

 - `src/assets/`
 - `src/components/HelloWorld.vue`